 Kelli is both the Executive Director and a founding member of Think Kids.
 She began working in the nonprofit sector in 1999, advocating for public education, then for kids’ health issues since 2004.
-Most recently, she served as the Executive Director of the West Virginia School-Based Health Assembly, and as the Director of Child Health for West Virginians for Affordable Health Care.
+She is a 2021 graduate of the Robert Wood Johnson Foundation’s Interdisciplinary Research Leaders program, studying the linkages between health care and public education in rural West Virginia.

 Patricia Collett, PA-C

 Patricia Collett, PA-C, is the Chief Operations Officer for Community Care of West Virginia, Inc. It is the largest sponsor of school-based health care in our state.
 Trish graduated from Alderson- Broaddus College with a Bachelor of Medical Science degree in 1994 and WVU Health Care MBA Essentials Program in 2006.
 She joined Community Care of WV as a physician’s assistant in 2000.
 In 2008, she became the Director of Medical Services.
 She led their effort to expand SBHCs to multiple counties and schools in their service are.

-Outside her work, Collett is involved in 4H, where she is an active adult leader and is the treasurer for the Randolph County WVU 4H Foundation.
+Outside her work, Trish is involved in 4H, where she is an active adult leader and is the treasurer for the Randolph County WVU 4H Foundation.
 She also serves as the secretary on the Randolph County Parks and Recreation Board.

 Andrea Darr is the Director of the West Virginia Center for Children’s Justice, which promotes and supports a statewide trauma-informed response to child maltreatment and children’s exposure to violence.
 The Center, housed in the Crimes Against Children Unit at the West Virginia State Police, streamlines resources and minimizes duplicative efforts to address challenges, barriers, gaps, and needed improvements in working child maltreatment cases.
 The Center includes the WV Children’s Justice Task Force and the WV Handle with Care Initiative.
 Before devoting her work full time to children’s initiatives, Andrea served as the Coordinator of Victim Witness Services for the West Virginia Prosecuting Attorneys Institute from 2005-2015.
-In that capacity, she coordinated with prosecution-based victim witness assistance programs as well as community-based programs to improve their collective knowledge concerning available resources and information and to establish a bridge between local, state, and federal agencies regarding victim issues.
-Andrea has also worked in direct services with victims of crime, violence, and abuse while serving as the Victim Advocate at the Kanawha County Prosecuting Attorney’s Office.
+Andrea is a nationally-sought speaker on the Handle with Care program, implemented in 28 states and three countries.

 Candice Lefeber, MPH

+Candice Hamilton is the Assistant Director of Project WATCH/West Virginia’s Birth Score Program in the Department of Pediatrics at West Virginia University and the Executive Director of the West Virginia Chapter, American Academy of Pediatrics.
 Since completing her Master of Public Health degree at WVU in 2004, she has worked closely with West Virginia maternal and infant birth outcome data, substance use during pregnancy, and public health policy.
 Through her experience as a Court Appointed Special Advocate and foster parent, she has developed a passion for advocacy to protect and improve kids’ health in our state.

 Barbara Wessels, MS

+Barbara Wessels is a marketing and communications strategist with a passion for public health.
+As part of the leadership team for UniCare, Barbara partners with organizations to promote health and wellness.
+She was recognized in the 2016-2017 Medicaid Health Plans of America’s Annual Best Practices – Promising Initiative for her work increasing well-child visits in a school-based setting.
 Formerly the marketing director for CAMC and Kay Casto and Chaney, Barbara has a BA from the University of Charleston and an MS for Western Governors University in management and leadership.
 She is a graduate of Leadership West Virginia and is a board member for the American Heart Association, Great Rivers Affiliate in Charleston, WV.